shivammodiin/stisla-react-free-admin-dashboard/README.md

 If you Want to help stisla-react-free-admin-dashboard to get better?
 Let's contribute and send pull request

   **Issue**:
-   => In auth section after navigate to Login or Register Page or any Page where Sidebar is not avalible and going back to HomePage  then Sidebar is not Working .
+   => In auth section after navigate to Login or Register Page or any Page where Sidebar is not avalible and going back to HomePage  then navigation threw is not Working .
+On page refresh it should show Loading Indicator until data not retrieved.

 ## License